 After returning to the Ambos Mundos to do last bits of packing, I at last get to see Hemmingway’s room (it is only opened by a guide) – it is a lovely light & airy double aspect room, though quite small & the bed seems tiny – how did it fit in a large bear like man & his many lovely ladies (separately I trust)?
 I have a vision of them constantly rolling off onto the floor.

-There is also a singer, a drummer & a guitarist, all of whom are superb, & the absorption of all in the music & dance is absolute.
+There is also a singer, a drummer and a guitarist, all of whom are superb and the absorption of all in the music & dance is absolute.
 What a tremendous way to end our stay in Cuba.
 We do visit Plaza de la Revolution on our way to the airport, but really there is nothing to say about it apart perhaps that it is predictable & ugly.